 To date, you have been interacting with other people in a way that "works" for you.
-Feedback from your parents, siblings, relatives, teachers and friends shaped your psyche.
+Feedback from your parents, siblings, relatives, teachers and friends shaped your psyche and your behavioral habit structure.
 You will require practice and focus to "unlearn" reflexive communication modes and to develop new reactions to situations and people.

 The beauty of The Platinum Rule is that unlike traditional sales training, you learn more than just "selling techniques."
 You learn to read the behavioral styles of others and adjust your selling style to one that best fits their buying style.
-If you are a jokester or storyteller (Socializer), you will learn when and how to use your natural gifts at a more appropriate time to get the results you want.
+If you are a jokester or storyteller (High-I), you will learn when and how to use your natural gifts at a more appropriate time to get the results you want.
 Additionally, you can also learn how to use your agile, creative mind to ask better questions of your customers to gain valuable information and/or cement your relationship.
+The goal is to gain greater sales results through the creation of high trust, low stress relationships.

 The first few times you consciously adapt your style to mesh with others, it will feel awkward.
 Like trying anything new for the first time, it takes practice.
 However, the day will come when you effortlessly read the style of others and adapt your selling style to match every customer's preferred buying style.
-Once you begin to unconsciously read and react to the styles of others, this will be the magic moment in time when you begin to benefit from increased sales, and indirectly benefit (which may be even more important) by having a better relationship with your coworkers, colleagues, spouse, children, relatives and friends.
+Once you begin to unconsciously read and react to the styles of others, this will be the magic moment in time when you begin to benefit from increased sales, and indirectly benefit (which may be even more important) by having better relationships with your coworkers, colleagues, spouse, children, relatives and friends.

 No one style is naturally more adaptable than another is.
-For a given situation, the appropriate adjustments that people of each behavioral style needs to make will vary.
+For a given situation, the appropriate adjustments that people of each behavioral style need to make will vary.
 The decision to employ specific behaviors is made on a case-by-case, situational basis.
 For instance, you may have to be flexible with one person and less flexible with another.
 You may want to be quite flexible with one person today and less flexible with that same individual tomorrow.
 Behavioral adaptability concerns the way you manage your communication and action strategies.
+One important principle to keep in mind is that in the profession of selling, if a communications gap exists between you and a prospective buyer, it is your job to close the gap, not theirs.
+This is where the internalized skill of adaptability really pays off.

-For example, when a Socializer meets with a Thinker, one of the ways the Socializer can practice behavioral adaptability is by talking less, listening more and focusing on the key facts.
-This is not being "phony"; it simply means that the Socializer makes an effort to put the Thinker's priorities ahead of his own, knowing that both their needs will eventually be met.
+For example, when a High-I meets with a High-C, one of the ways the High-I can practice behavioral adaptability is by talking less, listening more and focusing on the key facts.
+This is not being "phony"; it simply means that the High-I makes an effort to put the High-C's priorities ahead of his own, knowing that both their needs will eventually be met.